Compressed-air energy storage: Isothermal storage

 The negative sign means that work is done on the gas by the surroundings.
 Process irreversibilities (such as in heat transfer) will result in less energy being recovered from the expansion process than is required for the compression process.
-If the environment is at a constant temperature, for example, the thermal resistance in the intercoolers will mean that the compression occurs at a temperature somewhat higher than the ambient temperature, and the expansion will occur at a temperature somewhat lower than the ambient temperature.
+If the environment is at a constant temperature, for example, then the thermal resistance in the intercoolers will mean that the compression occurs at a temperature somewhat higher than the ambient temperature, and the expansion will occur at a temperature somewhat lower than the ambient temperature.
 So a perfect isothermal storage system is impossible to achieve.

 Adiabatic (isentropic) storage

 An adiabatic process is one where there is no heat transfer between the fluid and the surroundings: the system is insulated against heat transfer.
 If the process is furthermore internally reversible (frictionless, to the ideal limit), then it will additionally be isentropic.

 An adiabatic storage system does away with the intercooling during the compression process and simply allows the gas to heat up during compression and likewise cool down during expansion.
 This is attractive since the energy losses associated with the heat transfer are avoided, but the downside is that the storage vessel must be insulated against heat loss.
 It should also be mentioned that real compressors and turbines are not isentropic, but instead have an isentropic efficiency of around 85%.
 The result is that round-trip storage efficiency for adiabatic systems is also considerably less than perfect.